tari93/tari93/README.md

 ### Hi there 👋

 - [ ] Welcome to my github account, my name's Tarik Aimad and I'm passionate about the intersection between software engineering domain and the entrepreuneurial world
-- [ ] I love working on creative projects where the mission matters for me, that would requires some craftmanship and innovation..
+- [ ] I love working on creative projects where the mission matters for me, that would requires some degree of craftmanship and innovation..

 ### Personal projects